-While entrance to Point Reyes National Seashore is always free, during National Park Week 2017—April 15–23, 2017—entrance to all National Park Service sites was free.
+While entrance to Point Reyes National Seashore is always free, the opening day of National Park Week—April 21, 2018—entrance to all National Park Service sites is free.
 The National Park Service also offers a number of other fee-free days throughout the year.

-Journey of the Whales Date: Saturday, April 15; Sunday, April 16; Saturday, April 22; Sunday, April 23; Saturday, April 29; and Sunday, April 30 Time: 1:30 pm Location: Point Reyes Lighthouse Visitor Center Description: Visitors were invited to join a Ranger to learn about gray whales as they migrate past Point Reyes.
-Visitors had the opportunity to learn about the whales' habits and adaptations, and hoped for a whale sighting from the Observation Deck.
-Program lasted 30 minutes.
-This program was given out-of-doors.
-Visitors were encouraged to come prepared for windy, cold, and damp weather.
+Journey of the Whales Date: Saturday, April 14; Sunday, April 15; Saturday, April 21; Sunday, April 22; Saturday, April 28; and Sunday, April 29 Time: 1:30 pm Location: Point Reyes Lighthouse Visitor Center Description: Visitors are invited to join a Ranger to learn about gray whales as they migrate past Point Reyes.
+Learn about their habits and adaptations, and hope for a whale sighting from the Observation Deck.
+Program lasts 30 minutes.
+This program is given out-of-doors.
+Come prepared for windy, cold and damp weather.
 Contact: Point Reyes Lighthouse Visitor Center, 415-669-1534, email

-Third Thursday Weeders Volunteering Date: Thursday, April 20 Time: 9:30 am–1:30 pm Location: Please email Carolyn Longstreth in advance to get directions to the meeting place.
-Description: The public was invited to join the Third Thursday Weeders on Thursday, April 20, 2017, to help remove invasive plants.
-Volunteers worked from 9:30 am to 1:30 pm, with a lunch break during this time.
-Volunteers were encouraged to bring warm and wind-stopping layers, rain gear if the forecast warrants it, water, snacks, clothes that can get dirty, and food for lunch and snacks.
+Third Thursday Weeders Volunteering Date: Thursday, April 19 Time: 9:30 am to 1:30 pm Location: Please email Carolyn Longstreth in advance to get directions to the meeting place.
+Description: The public is invited to join the Third Thursday Weeders on Thursday, April 19, 2018, to help remove invasive plants.
+Volunteers will work from 9:30 am to 1:30 pm, with a lunch break during this time.
+Volunteers are encouraged to bring warm and wind-stopping layers, rain gear if the forecast warrants it, water, snacks, clothes that can get dirty, and food for lunch and snacks.
 Tools and gloves will be provided.
 Contact: Carolyn Longstreth, email

-Electronic Waste (e-waste) Recycling Collection Date: Friday, April 21, 2017 Time: 10 am to 1 pm Location: Bear Valley Visitor Center parking lot Description: On Friday, April 21, at the Bear Valley Visitor Center, from 10 am to 1 pm, Point Reyes National Seashore hosted an electronic waste (e-waste) recycling collection, joining thousands of local organizers holding recycling and other events across the country to celebrate National Park Week, Earth Week, and Earth Day, the only nationally and globally recognized day dedicated to promoting and celebrating planet Earth and the protection of its resources.
+Electronic Waste (e-waste) Recycling Collection Date: Thursday, April 26, 2018 Time: 10 am to 1 pm Location: Bear Valley Visitor Center parking lot Description: On Thursday, April 26, at the Bear Valley Visitor Center, from 10 am to 1 pm, Point Reyes National Seashore will host an electronic waste (e-waste) recycling collection, joining thousands of local organizers holding recycling and other events across the country to celebrate National Park Week, Earth Week, and Earth Day, the only nationally and globally recognized day dedicated to promoting and celebrating planet Earth and the protection of its resources.

 All computers and related accessories and peripherals